Duet3D/wiki-content/User_manual/Machine_configuration/DSF_Other.md

 ## GPIO Transfer Ready Pin

 The link between Duet and SBC requires an extra GPIO pin so that the Duet can flag when it is ready to exchange data.
 This port defaults to [pin 25](https://pinout.xyz/pinout/pin22_gpio25#) on the Raspberry Pi 3 and 4.
 Furthermore, DSF uses `libgpiod` to access this pin.

-If you are using a Raspberry Pi 5, you may need to replace `gpiochip0` with `gpiochip4` in `/opt/dsf/conf/config.json`.
-The compatible Bookworm-based image makes this change automatically when it starts for the first time.

 *The following steps are not required if a Raspberry Pi is used.*